senzing-garage/serve-grpc/docs/examples.md

 ### Docker example - Using custom license

+This example shows how to use your Senzing license key with the Senzing gRPC server.

 1. The Senzing engine come with a complementary license.
    To see this license, run
    Example: